brython-dev/brython/site/doc/en/drag_events.md

 ===========

 <script type="text/python">
-from browser import doc, alert
+from browser import document as doc from browser import alert
 </script>

 Drag events are